Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 17 year old may have suffered brain damage caused by medication after giving birth

 An inquest has heard that in September 2019 Teegan Barnard, aged 17, suffered cardiac arrest within two hours of giving birth at St Richard's Hospital in Chichester and later died at home on October 7th, 2019.
 She had suffered postpartum haemorrhaging, where mothers lose significant amounts of blood in labour, then underwent a caesarean section and was given Carboprost to control the bleeding.
-The inquest hear that Teegan may have suffered brain damage caused by this medication.
+The inquest heard that Teegan may have suffered brain damage caused by this medication.

 Carboprost is a hormone which is widely administered in childbirth emergencies, but it may have caused an 'undocumented adverse response' when given to Teegan.
 Evidence suggested there was not an allergic reaction and a medical expert, Professor Robert Forrest told the inquest it was a 'very rare complication indeed'.